-Andrea Reimer, Adjunct Professor of Practice at UBC’s School of Public Policy and Global Affairs (SPPGA), has resumed hosting an Ask Me Anything (AMA) on Twitter, inviting UBC students, faculty, staff, alumni, and members of the public to engage in questions about power and practice, and the practical challenges of policy-making.
+Andrea Reimer, Adjunct Professor of Practice at UBC’s School of Public Policy and Global Affairs (SPPGA), hosted an Ask Me Anything (AMA) on Twitter, inviting UBC students, faculty, staff, alumni, and members of the public to engage in questions about power and practice, and the practical challenges of policy-making.

-Join the conversation by following @andreareimer on Twitter with the hashtag #AMASPPGA from 12:00 pm – 1:00 pm PST on Wednesdays in Term 2, until April 27, 2021.
-Andrea is inviting former and current policymakers, journalists, artists, and UBC students and faculty members as guests to join her in the discussion.
-Return to this page for details on her upcoming guests!
+The conversation was held on Twitter every week from Andrea Reimer’s account @andreareimer with the hashtag #AMASPPGA.
+She invited former and current policymakers, journalists, artists, and UBC students and faculty members as guests to join her in the discussion.

-Past Guests: Linda Solomon, Canada’s National Observer, Editor-in-Chief; Dr. Chris Tenove, Postdoctoral Fellow, Departments of Political Science and History, University of British Columbia; Adriana Laurent, climate justice organizer, Co-founder of Climate Hub; Nikki Hill, Principal, Earnscliffe Strategy Group; Niki Sharma, MLA, Vancouver-Hastings; Rabi Karmacharya, Executive Director, OLE Nepal; George Hoberg, Master of Public Policy and Global Affairs (MPPGA), School of Public Policy and Global Affairs; Don Davies, MP Vancouver Kingsway & NDP Critic for Health; Kingsley Eze, Student, Master of Public Policy and Global Affairs; Nadine Nakagawa, Councillor, City of New Westminster and Co-founder, Feminist Campaign School; Adam Corneil, CEO and Founder of Unbuilders; Jeanie Malone, UBC Board of Governors Member 2017-2021 and Max Holmes, UBC Board of Governors Member 2019-2021; Joshua Berson, Photographer
+Past Guests: Linda Solomon, Canada’s National Observer, Editor-in-Chief; Dr. Chris Tenove, Postdoctoral Fellow, Departments of Political Science and History, University of British Columbia; Adriana Laurent, climate justice organizer, Co-founder of Climate Hub; Nikki Hill, Principal, Earnscliffe Strategy Group; Niki Sharma, MLA, Vancouver-Hastings; Rabi Karmacharya, Executive Director, OLE Nepal; George Hoberg, Master of Public Policy and Global Affairs (MPPGA), School of Public Policy and Global Affairs; Don Davies, MP Vancouver Kingsway & NDP Critic for Health; Kingsley Eze, Student, Master of Public Policy and Global Affairs; Nadine Nakagawa, Councillor, City of New Westminster and Co-founder, Feminist Campaign School; Adam Corneil, CEO and Founder of Unbuilders; Jeanie Malone, UBC Board of Governors Member 2017-2021 and Max Holmes, UBC Board of Governors Member 2019-2021; Joshua Berson, Photographer; Ginger Gosnell-Myers, Indigenous Fellow at SFU’s Morris J. Wosk Centre for Dialogue; Tamara Herman, Program Manager, Capital Strategies, SHARE; Paul Nixey, Strategic Communications Expert; Mischa Steiner, Founder and CEO, Awesense; Julian Dierkes, President, Western Canadian Deans of Graduate Studies; Karen Ranalletta, General Vice President, CUPE BC; and Paige Rumelt, President of the UBC MPPGA Student Association, Master of Public Policy and Global Affairs.

 Find the full list of summer 2020 AMA guests here.